 American popular culture, the radio business, and Los Angeles all have changed in major ways over the span of half a century.
 Such changes need to be thought of as normal due to the passage of so many decades.

-This one Los Angeles radio station deserves to be remembered especially because today it is very unlikely that there could be big business successes with one radio station like Boss Radio KHJ made happen 50 years ago in Southern California.
+This one Los Angeles radio station deserves to be remembered especially because today it is very unlikely that there could be big business or popular culture successes with just one radio station like Boss Radio KHJ made happen half a century ago in Southern California.
 Or anywhere else for that matter.
-Knowing why this is the truth will help you if you want to understand today’s media landscape and popular culture in the United States.
+Knowing why this is the truth will help you better understand today’s media landscape and popular culture in the United States.